Looking for a job in Amsterdam? Find work in the Dutch capital by reading our guide to finding work in Amsterdam.

-The Public Employment Service in the Netherlands (Uitvoeringsinstituut Werknemers Verzekeringen – UWV) offers a range of jobs in Amsterdam and across the Netherlands.
+The Public Employment Service in the Netherlands (Uitvoeringsinstituut Werknemers Verzekeringen – UWV) offers a range of jobs in Amsterdam as well as across the Netherlands.
 There are branches all over Amsterdam where you can find both permanent and temporary work in Amsterdam, as well as get advice and information to boost your job-hunting efforts.
 You can also browse their list of vacancies Amsterdam jobs online (in Dutch).

-Expatica jobs lists multilingual jobs in Amsterdam for English speakers, and in other Dutch cities as well, in a range of industries including sales, marketing, IT jobs in Amsterdam, education, retail and more.
+Expatica jobs lists multilingual jobs in Amsterdam for English speakers, as well as in other Dutch cities, in a range of industries including sales, marketing, IT jobs in Amsterdam, education, retail, and more.